-&lt;sup>246 See Virtual Acquisition Office Research Institute Advisory, Reverse Industry Days: Better acquisition outcomes from a change in perspective, at 1 (Sept.
-2017).
+&lt;sup>247 See Virtual Acquisition Office Research Institute, Reverse Industry Day: Better Acquisition Outcomes from a Change in Perspective 1 (2017).

 While RIDs are perhaps best suited for the procurement context (where agencies and contractors are in a business relationship), this format could also potentially be used as a tool to facilitate public engagement in agency agenda setting (and, as discussed later, as a tool for conducting retrospective review).
 The primary benefits of RIDs are to give agency officials an opportunity to hear about the agency's practices from the perspective of the regulated community and to build stronger relationships with the participants in these events.
 RIDs can also bring unintended or unappreciated problems to an agency's attention, and suggest potential reforms that could improve the agency's processes and outcomes.
 These benefits suggest that RIDs may be a useful tool for facilitating public engagement about how agencies could improve their public engagement efforts.
 Moreover, these are the kinds of benefits that could potentially improve and usefully inform agency agenda setting in appropriate circumstances.